dlcs/protagonist/docs/rfcs/012-auth-service.md

 * Should the `/probe/` endpoint in AuthService be locked down?
 * How do we handle the different paths?
 Could this be an unnecessary complication?
 * Do Orchestrator and AuthService need be on the same domain? e.g. If Orchestrator is on `dlcs.example` and auth on `auth.dlcs.example` - would that lead to cookie issues?
 Thumbs service works in this way to may be a non-issue.
 * How do we know if the auth to be added to an image is 1 or 2 (or 3 etc in future)?
-Would we need something in the main db?
-Or a setting flag?
-Or would it be a different role?
+  * The simplest method would be a customer specific setting - each customer would either be Auth1 or 2, not both.
+  * An alternative would be to have different roles - either something in the identifier specifies which Auth version (e.g. `http://dlcs.io/role/{version}/name`) - or some other source that we can lookup to determine which AuthService role X should use.